 - To understand which compensation system works and which does not.

-Popular job titles or opportunities pertaining to use of analytics in HR include: HR Analyst, HR Information System Analyst, HR Data Scientist, Corporate HR managing workforce analytics, Talent Analytics Manager.
-Tools for analytics such statistical programming languages (R) and programming languages for automation (Python) are molded to create HR Information System solutions and analytics’ platforms.
+Popular job titles or opportunities about the use of analytics in HR include HR Analyst, HR Information System Analyst, HR Data Scientist, Corporate HR managing workforce analytics, and Talent Analytics Manager.
+Tools for analytics such as statistical programming languages (R) and programming languages for automation (Python) are molded to create HR Information System solutions and analytics platforms.

 Challenges faced when implementing HR analytics:

 - Lack of skills to gather, process and interpret the required data.

 - Lack of data quality or lack of understanding towards knowing which is the right data to be processed.

 - Linking insights to actions for increased ROI.

 - Lack of understanding amongst executive leaders towards the importance of adapting analytics in HRM processes.

 What does the future hold for HR Analysts: